ShoailRafiq/CS103A2/diagrams/TECHNICAL_STYLE_GUIDE.md

 ## Imports

-Any included modules or functions must #include the required file directly.
-Using “using namespace std” is forbidden, instead required modules can use the using syntax to include the specific item (using string) or can access the item through its namespace (std::string)
+Any included modules or functions must #include the required file directly unless they already include a header file that includes the desired header.
+Using “using namespace std” is forbidden, instead required modules can use the using syntax to include the specific item (using string) or can access the item through its namespace (std::string), this is only required when the item is within a namespace

 ## Formatting